 1. Start Early!

 • The time to start looking for a summer internship is NOT April or May.
 You should begin to look at internship opportunities in early to late December, as some competitive internships, especially at well established companies and organizations, have winter application deadlines.
+Starting early also enables you to have the time and resources to apply to many different kinds of internships.

 • If you wish to seek funding through the university or external sources for a summer internship, the application deadlines are generally sometime between January and March.
+The John and Tatiana Moore Internship Fund announcement goes out to Comm Studies majors in early March, with a deadline in late March.

 • Students who graduate in the Spring will not be given academic credit for internships worked the summer after they graduate.
 The ideal time for a summer internship is between your Junior and Senior years.
 Some students have rewarding internships between Sophomore and Junior years.